OpenTimelineIO/otio-plugin-template/README.md

 That way it's easy for others to spot an OTIO plugin and understand what it does.

+# Licensing

+We encourage you to choose a permissive license so everyone can use and/or contribute to it.

 ## Suggested naming convention

 We recommend naming your cloned repository and package name after the